Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Toxicity Rabbit Hole ( TRH ) Framework

-The deceptive simplicity of the toxicity rabbit hole framework notwithstanding,~\citealp{ToxicityRabbitHoleIJCAI2024} show that horrific toxic content can be elicited from a diverse suite of LLMs using this framework.
-Considering 1,266 identity groups (50 religions, 193 countries, and 1,023 ethnic groups) for initial stereotypes,~\citealp{ToxicityRabbitHoleIJCAI2024} have released a comprehensive AI-generated toxicity dataset, the RabbitHole dataset, consisting of 459,503,079 tokens which not only has targeted hate toward the 1,266 identity groups but also attacks several other gender, sexual, and health minorities and disadvantaged groups.
+The deceptive simplicity of the \texttt{TRH} framework notwithstanding,~\citealp{ToxicityRabbitHoleIJCAI2024} show that horrific toxic content can be elicited from a diverse suite of LLMs using this framework.
+Considering 1,266 identity groups (50 religions, 193 countries, and 1,023 ethnic groups) for initial stereotypes,~\citealp{ToxicityRabbitHoleIJCAI2024} have released a comprehensive AI-generated toxicity dataset, the \texttt{TRH} dataset, consisting of 459,503,079 tokens which not only has targeted hate toward the 1,266 identity groups but also attacks several other gender, sexual, and health minorities and disadvantaged groups.
 Note that, none of the starting stereotypes contain any mental health entity.
 However, Table~\ref{tab:Mistral} lists a few examples of unprovoked attacks from \texttt{Mistral} that target several mental health entities in its toxic generations.
-A schematic diagram of the toxicity rabbit hole process where mental health entities appear as attack group is provided in Appendix \ref{app:trh-schematic}.
+A schematic diagram of the \texttt{TRH} process where mental health entities appear as attack group is provided in Appendix \ref{app:trh-schematic}.